What is the Trade Register?

 Who is obliged to enter their data in the Commercial Register

-Not every business entity is obliged to register its data in the Commercial Register.
+Not every business entity is obliged to enter its data in the Commercial Register.
 However, if it belongs to one of the following groups, it should not be missing from the register:

 - commercial companies and cooperatives – public companies, limited partnerships, limited liability companies and joint stock companies,